Fingerprint sees touch ID going mainstream for smartphones

 BREAKTHROUGH

-Fingerprint's revenues have been dominated by sales of fingerprint security products to Chinese banks like Industrial and Commercial Bank of China.
+Fingerprint's revenues have been dominated by sales of fingerprint security products to Chinese banks like Industrial and Commercial Bank of China (601398.SS) (1398.HK).

 But in the third quarter of this year, more than 50 percent of revenues came from mobile phones, Carlstrom said, a trend the company expects will continue.